amomen9/PostgreSQL/README.md

 ### Useful Scripts

+This is the list of contained scripts:
+* active error log reader.sql
+* get objects added by an installed extension.sql
+* pg_class report.sql

 These scripts are within the [useful scripts](useful%20scripts) directory.
-See the README file there for details
+See the README file there for their details